4d-go-mobile/check-workflow/README.md

 ## How to check your forms?

 * [Github workflow files](form/workflows/) must be added under your project into .github/workflow directory.
-* [Swift package configuration file](form/files/Package.swift) must be added into project root.
+* [Swift package configuration file](form/files/Package.swift) must be added into project root to test yourself. (if not default one will be used)
 * [Tools configuration files *.yml](form/quality/) could be added into project root (if not default one will be used).

 You launch this script in your form folder root to automatically download it